Skip to content

 Missing: birth_date, issuance_date, expiry_date, issuing_authority, issuing_country

-Step 7: Extract PID Credential
+Step 7: Extract PID credential

 Convert claims to a typed PID credential: